 The best Gluten Free Lemon Bars!
-A healthier version of the classic made with fresh tart lemon juice, lemon zest, and just the right touch of sweetness from pure maple syrup.
-The bright lemon filling sits on a delicious almond flour crust that is gluten free and so easy to make.
-You will not be able to get enough of these scrumptious bars.
+These bars are a healthier version of the classic made with fresh tart lemon juice, lemon zest, and just the right touch of sweetness from pure maple syrup.
+The bright lemon filling sits on a delicious almond flour crust that is naturally gluten free and so easy to make.
+You won’t be able to get enough of these!

 Watch How to Make This Recipe